LizaTalkachova/Apify-Home-Assignment/README.md

 ### How long is the output data available in Apify Console?

-We store records of the last 10 runs of *all* the actors until you delete them.
+We store records of the last 10 runs of *all* actors until you delete them.
 The rest is stored for the number of days according to your pricing plan.
 You can always upgrade the plan [in your Apify Console account](https://console.apify.com/billing/limits).
 Read more about [storages](https://docs.apify.com/platform/storage/usage#data-retention) so you never lose the data.

 ### Is it legal to scrape accommodation reviews data?